Autonomous Marine Exploration Robot

-The Nyx series of robots are autonomous marine exploration vehicles.
 High-efficiency solar panels and battery systems allow these robots to operate completely self-sustained.
-Nyx's in-built camera allows it to broadcast photographs, directly from the robot, overlaying telemetry and map data.
+NYX's in-built camera allows it to broadcast photos and video, overlaying telemetry and map data.

-The hardware platform consists of a hybrid low-level high-reliability device controller coupled with an ARM Cortex processor for higher-level functions.
+The hardware platform consists of a hybrid low-level high-reliability device controllers, coupled with an ARM Cortex processor for higher-level planning and routing.
 The platform features a GPS, triple axis magnetometer, and a high-definition video camera.
 Communications options include 4G wireless broadband and satellite communications with the Iridium® constellation.
-Nyx utilises Blue Robotics 4200 rpm thrusters capable of a total 4.72 kilograms of thrust.
+NYX utilises Blue Robotics 4200 rpm thrusters capable of a total 4.72 kilograms of thrust.

 NYX's long term challenge is to self-navigate from Melbourne, Australia to the coast of Antarctica, a distance of 3190 kilometres.
 The journey will be broadcast on social media, by the robot itself, photographing the coast on arrival.